 Here’s why: As the pork cooks, the natural moisture in the meat slowly evaporates, which is what leads to the dreaded “stall” (the point at which the meat holds its temperature for hours on end).
 Once the cooling effects of the evaporation are no longer enough to counteract the heat of the smoker, the internal temperature of the pork rises dramatically.
 If the temperature is allowed to rise above 202 degrees Fahrenheit, it will continue to lose moisture.
 This gives the meat a coarse, dry texture, particularly if it’s allowed to sit out for too long.

-How To Keep Pulled Pork Moist
+How to Keep Pulled Pork Warm & Moist: A Guide

 The best way to avoid this hurdle is to consume the pork as soon as it’s been properly cooked and shredded.
 Obviously, this isn’t always possible.
 If it were, there would be no need for this guide in the first place.
 That’s where we come in.